jordanmasters/202_homework/Tutorials/Basic_Python_Workflows.md

 1) will both load your function and execute it (will execute everything in the .py synchronously)

 #### Cons:
-1) not resuable, except in this exact use case,
+1) not that resuable, except in this exact use case
-2) bad coding practice
+2) bad coding practice (not modular)
 	* This is because the function is tied to the function call, they could be separate, in different files.
 	* Also, from a git perspective, you should not need to edit the file that contains the function if all you are doing is changing how you are calling the function i.e. what arguments you pass it in some specific instance